Flinsch/flangee77/README.md

   Let's be honest:
   This framework was made for my own &ldquo;creative&rdquo; needs, challenges, and ideas.
   It reflects my journey and priorities (see my [Personal Background and Intention](docs/personal-intention.md) again), and while it may not suit everyone, it's &ldquo;exactly&rdquo; what I wanted to build.
   (Well, not quite.
 This may sound familiar to you: when you look at your own code after a few months, you want to throw parts of it out and do it again in a new and better way.
-So this will never be &ldquo;finished&rdquo; anyway.)
+So this will never be &ldquo;stable&rdquo; or &ldquo;finished&rdquo; anyway.)

 Now, I'm not here to start a big discussion about whether and when you should use which framework/engine or even build your own, but you see: there are &ldquo;not many&rdquo; reasons to use _this_ framework.
 I've probably done a better job of convincing you to _not_ use it than the other way around.